abhiwand/atk/doc/source/ds_dflw.rst

 .. warning::

-    Unless stated otherwise, cleaning functions use the Frame proxy to operate directly on the data, so it changes the data in the frame, rather than return a new frame with the changed data.
+    Unless stated otherwise, cleaning functions use the Frame proxy to operate directly on the data, so they change the data in the frame, rather than return a new frame with the changed data.
     It is recommended that you copy the data to a new frame on a regular basis and work on the new frame.
     This way, you have a fall-back if something does not work as expected::

-        next_frame = ia.Frame(last_frame)
+        next_frame = last_frame.copy()

 In general, the following functions select rows of data based upon the data in the row.